MileHacker Logo

 Landscape Features

 The landscape transitions from open savannas to more forested areas, specifically along riverbanks.
 Baobab trees, iconic symbols of Africa, dot the plains, their ancient forms adding character to the natural beauty.
-In the southeastern part of the province, the landscape dramatically changes with the appearance of the Pungo Andongo inselbergs.
+In the southeastern part of the state, the landscape dramatically changes with the appearance of the Pungo Andongo inselbergs.
 These isolated rock outcrops, rising abruptly from the flat savanna, create a surreal and otherworldly panorama.
 Their unique shapes, often resembling animals or human figures, have fueled local myths and legends for centuries.
-The geology of Pungo Andongo offers a glimpse into millions of years of erosion and tectonic activity, making it a site of both natural beauty and scientific interest.
+The geology of Pungo Andongo provides a look into millions of years of erosion and tectonic activity, making it a site of the two natural beauty and scientific interest.

 Seasonal Landscape Changes